Winding number

-In mathematics, the winding number or winding index of a closed curve in the plane around a given point is an integer representing the total number of times that curve travels counterclockwise around the point, i.e., the curve's number of turns.
+In mathematics, the winding number or winding index of a closed curve in the plane around a given point is an integer representing the total number of times that the curve travels counterclockwise around the point, i.e., the curve's number of turns.
+For certain open plane curves, the number of turns may be a non-integer.
 The winding number depends on the orientation of the curve, and it is negative if the curve travels around the point clockwise.

 Winding numbers are fundamental objects of study in algebraic topology, and they play an important role in vector calculus, complex analysis, geometric topology, differential geometry, and physics (such as in string theory).

 Intuitive description

 Suppose we are given a closed, oriented curve in the xy plane.
 We can imagine the curve as the path of motion of some object, with the orientation indicating the direction in which the object moves.
 Then the winding number of the curve is equal to the total number of counterclockwise turns that the object makes around the origin.

 When counting the total number of turns, counterclockwise motion counts as positive, while clockwise motion counts as negative.
 For example, if the object first circles the origin four times counterclockwise, and then circles the origin once clockwise, then the total winding number of the curve is three.

 Using this scheme, a curve that does not travel around the origin at all has winding number zero, while a curve that travels clockwise around the origin has negative winding number.
 Therefore, the winding number of a curve may be any integer.
 The following pictures show curves with winding numbers between −2 and 3: